Compare credit cards with $0 and low annual fees

 - Minimum income requirement of $20,000 p.a.

-- How to compare no annual fee credit cards
+Table of Contents: Guide to no annual fee credit cards

-What is a No Annual Fee credit card?
+What is a ‘no annual fee’ credit card?

-A no annual fee credit card is exactly as it suggests: whereas most credit cards charge an annual account maintenance fee, the no annual fee credit card waives this charge.
+A no annual fee credit card is exactly as it suggests: whereas most credit cards charge an annual account fee, a no annual fee credit card waives this charge.
 Whilst this may seem like a no-brainer for the consumer, this type of credit card is not suitable for everyone.
 No annual fee credit cards are best-suited to those people who reserve the use of their credit card for emergencies, or who make regular purchases on them but always completely clear their balance each month.
 This is because it is often the case that the interest rate on purchases with no annual fee credit cards is on the higher side, thus any savings on the annual fee will be quickly negated by higher interest charges if the balance is not cleared in full each month.